Danny Limelight

 Daniel Luis Rivera (born September 2, 1991) is an American professional wrestler.
-He is currently performing on the independent circuit, predominantly for Reality of Wrestling, where he is the current ROW Platinum Champion in his first reign.
+He is currently performing on the independent circuit, predominantly for Reality of Wrestling (ROW).

 Early life

 Rivera was a fan of the then World Wrestling Federation's Attitude Era, specifically of The Rock, the D-Generation X stable, and the Hell in a Cell match from Badd Blood: In Your House in 1997.

 In 2009, Rivera entered the United States Marines Corps at the age of 17.
-He achieved the rank of Staff sergeant and worked as a Drill instructor before retiring in 2019.
+He achieved the rank of Staff sergeant and worked as a Drill instructor before being administratively separated in 2019 due to his misconduct as a drill instructor.

 Professional wrestling career

 Early career

 Rivera was inspired to be a wrestler after speaking with Joe Gamble, a wrestler and acquaintance from Rivera's time in the Marines at a WWE live event in San Diego.
 After initial training with and competing in matches for SoCal Pro Wrestling, Rivera would start wrestling for promotions in Southern California and Tijuana specifically for Championship Wrestling from Hollywood and The Crash Lucha Libre.
 Rivera would be in the Los Primos Rivera tag team with Gino Rivera in 2016.